 1. Review Your Notes

-Within 20-24 hours of the initial intake of information, make sure the information is written down in notes and that you have reviewed them.
+Within 20-24 hours of the initial intake of information, make sure the information is written down in notes and that you have reviewed them for short term retention.
 During the reviewing session, you want to read them, but then look away and try to recall the most important points.

 Remember, there is a difference between rereading and recalling, so be certain you look away and pull from your memories.